Efficient upsampling for tensor-network and quantum-state encoded functions: Applications

 \subsubsection{3D masks}

-The idea of encoding indicator functions as QTTs was first introduced in \cite{Peddinti2024}, where they incorporated 2D objects into a complete \textit{quantum-inspired} pipeline for CFD.
-In \cite{Peddinti2024} they show that TTcross performs better on softened indicator functions, allowing for the correct encoding (no artifacts) of non-slip boundary conditions around the boundaries object.
+The idea of encoding indicator functions as QTTs was first introduced in \cite{Peddinti2024}, where they incorporated 2D objects into a complete \textit{quantum-inspired} pipeline for \textit{computational fluid dynamics}.
+In \cite{Peddinti2024}, they show that \texttt{TT-Cross} performs better on softened indicator functions, allowing for the correct encoding (no artifacts) of non-slip boundary conditions around the object's boundaries.
 Moreover, a related work on compressing 3D objects was presented in \cite{Boyko2020}, where the authors show that representing \textit{Truncated Signed Distance Functions} (TSDFs) in TT format preserves visual rendering quality.